codalab/codalab-worksheets/docs/CLI-Reference.md

     Any provided metadata arguments will override the original metadata in mimicked bundles.
     Arguments:
       bundles                      Bundles: old_input_1 ... old_input_n old_output new_input_1 ... new_input_n ([[(<alias>|<address>)::](<uuid>|<name>)//](<uuid>|<name>|^<index>)).
-      -n, --name                   Bundle names can only contain letters, digits, underscores, dots and dashes.
-Names can only start with a letter or an underscore. (for makes and runs)
+      -n, --name                   Short name (not necessarily unique), which must start with a letter or underscore and can only contain letters, digits, underscores, periods, and dashes. (for makes and runs)
       -d, --description            Full description of the bundle. (for makes and runs) --tags                       Space-separated list of tags used for search (e.g., machine-learning). (for makes and runs)
       --allow-failed-dependencies  Whether to allow this bundle to have failed or killed dependencies. (for makes and runs)